backstitch/backstitch.github.io/_drafts/organization.md

 <div class="full zoomable"><img src="/images/organizations/support/documents.png"></div>

-Organization admins can also submit support tickets with any comments, questions, or concerns.
+Organization admins can submit support tickets with any comments, questions, or concerns and one of our team members will get back to them.

 <div class="full zoomable"><img src="/images/organizations/support/support_ticket.png"></div>